 - Hotel with not less than 50 hotel rooms, and associated hotel operations.
 Hotel operations may include, but may not be limited to, a lobby, office, lounge, fitness facility, conference space, etc. - 2.
-Multi-family and townhouse residential units of not less than 200 units. - 3.
-Affordable housing, not less than 5% of the total housing units or 14 units, whichever is greater. - Affordable housing units, consisting of very low, low, and moderate income units shall comply with the Borough's affordable housing regulations and the Uniform Housing Affordability Control rules (N.J.A.C.
-5:80-26.1 et. seq.). - Commercial use of not less than 20,000 square feet on the first floor located along Main Street and the pedestrian plaza.
-Said commercial space may consist of the following:
+Multi-family and townhouse residential units of not less than 195 units. - 3.
+Affordable housing, not less than 5% of the total housing units or 14 units, whichever is greater.

+Affordable housing units, consisting of very low, low, and moderate income units shall comply with the Borough's affordable housing regulations and the Uniform Housing Affordability Control rules (N.J.A.C.
+5:80-26.1 et. seq.).

+4. Commercial use of not less than 18,000 square feet on the first floor located along Main Street, in the municipal building known as 90 Main Street and along the pedestrian plaza.
+Said commercial space may consist of one or more of the following (the following uses are not required to be implemented):

 - a.
 Retail sales and services,

 - b.
 Personal services,

 - c.
 Restaurant,

 - d.
 Brewery,

 - e.
 Fitness uses,

 - f.
-Museum.
+Museum,

 - g.
-Art studio (painting, sculpture, music, dance, etc.), and/or
+Art studio (painting, sculpture, music, dance, etc.),

 - h.
-Art gallery.
+Art gallery,

+- i.
+Performing arts space,

+- j.
+Municipal facilities, including municipal offices; and/or

+- Medical and professional offices;

+however, these uses shall not face Main

+Street.

-- Restaurant with liquor license (this mandatory use may constitute a portion of the required 20,000 square feet of commercial space).
-Liquor licenses may be shared by multiple uses, subject to applicable state regulation.
+- Restaurant with liquor license (this mandatory use may constitute a portion of the required 18,000 square feet of commercial space).
+Liquor licenses may be shared by multiple uses, subject to applicable state regulation. - 6.
+Pedestrian plaza connecting Main Street and Spring Street.